 Expy: Many of the life forms are Expies of real ones, both living and extinct.
 The text Lampshades these as examples of convergent evolution.

-Feathered Fiend: There are several predatory birds, only one of which seems to be related to modern hawks, falcons, eagles and owls.
+Feathered Fiend: There are several predatory birds, only one of which seems to be related to any modern birds of prey.

 While not true predators, the Khiffah sometimes leads a foe into a trap, and then eats it.